fpedd/ees-pees/controller/README.md

 The frequency at which both threads perform their work-loops is no yet controlled or synchronized.

+## Testing
+We are using Googletest to run Unit Test on our code.
+Before you will be able to run any test you will need to install Googletest on your machine.
+Please follow the installation instructions [here](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/) to install Googletest.
+After that you will be able to call `make test`.
+That will compile and run all unit tests.
+You can add your own unit tests in the `test` directory in the corresponding file.

 ## Protocol

 * IP `127.0.0.1` (local host)